-I am in the design zone thanks to my UI/UX internship at Dataworks Ltd. Since January, I have been perpetually busy doing exciting design things that I can't tell you about because I signed my first ever NDA!
+I am in the design zone thanks to my UX/UI internship at Dataworks Ltd. I've been busy doing exciting design things that I can't tell you about because I signed my first ever NDA!
 However, I can tell you that the experience has had a big impact on my approach towards Inspirator.

-Since my last post, I've conducted a few brief interviews exploring the current design/functions of the Inspirator prototype.
+Since my last post, I've conducted a few usability tests on the Inspirator prototype.
 I also dedicated my Christmas sketchbook to Inspirator development and have compiled a list of apps to look into as part of my market research.

 My original plan of design attack was to develop the questions and themes explored in my initial interviews.
 Then I could survey my songwriting friends and online songwriting communities.
 However, if my internship has taught me anything, it's that market research is vital to creating a successful design, let alone product.

 I already know a fair bit about how songwriters approach songwriting, but I don't know what apps they might use to assist their creative process.
 I could learn a thing or two from those apps, and I could certainly learn a lot more from my users if I talk to them about the practical tools they use to record musical inspiration on a day-to-day basis.
 More concrete questions for my users means fewer romantic, generalised answers about their creative practice.
 I'm interested in technique, not theory.